-Pay-per-click (PPC) advertising can be a valuable complement to an organic SEO strategy.
-In many cases, we recommend a hybrid approach to your digital marketing strategy that includes the instant gratification offered by PPC with the long term-value of organic SEO.
+Pay-per-click (PPC) search advertising can be a valuable complement to any organic search engine optimization (SEO) strategy, especially companies wishing to make an immediate impact on their marketing-to-sales funnel.
+We often recommend a hybrid approach to digital marketing strategy that balances the instant gratification offered by PPC with the long-term value of organic SEO.

-Google and other top search engines provide various areas within their search engine result pages (SERPs) that are dedicated to paid advertisements.
-Unlike organic search results (the “free” results) which takes time and expertise by performing search engine optimization (SEO), paid ads with PPC advertising can be setup and started relatively quickly.
-Some of the benefits for PPC advertising are:
+Google and other top search engines dedicate prime real estate on their search engine result pages (SERPs) to paid advertisements.
+Unlike organic search results (the free results)—which take time and expertise by performing SEO—paid ads with PPC advertising can be set up and started relatively quickly and boost brand awareness.

-You want to get the most bang for your buck, and that requires the expert help of a PPC advertising agency.
-We will first work with you to determine your goals, then we’ll optimize your campaigns to improve factors like quality score, keywords, ad copy, PPC bidding, and more.
-Here are just some of what we will do to manage your PPC campaigns:
+You want the most bang for your buck, and that requires the expert help of a PPC advertising agency.
+We’ll work with you to determine your goals, then optimize your campaigns to improve factors like Quality Score, keywords, ad copy, PPC bidding, and more.

 - Assess your goals and define your audience

-- Keyword research to target the right audience and align with your goals
+- Research keywords to target the right audience

-- Landing page creation to capture the interest of your audience
+- Create landing pages to capture the interest of your audience

-- Determination and/or creation of the PPC offer (ex. free download, trial, document, etc.)
+- Determine and/or create the PPC offer (ex. free download, free trial, whitepaper, etc.)

-- Negative keyword management to ensure you’re not wasting clicks on the wrong keywords
+- Manage negative keywords to ensure you’re not wasting clicks on the wrong keywords

-- Continual monitoring, A/B testing, adjusting, and optimizing of your campaigns
+- Continually monitor, conduct A/B testing, adjust and optimize your campaigns

-One often-overlooked metric we look at is your quality score in Google AdWords.
-The quality score is a 1 to 10 measure of the quality of your PPC keyword in relationship to your ad and your landing page.
-Higher-quality scores are rewarded with higher ad positions for a lower price.
-To illustrate this concept, let’s say you wanted to advertise for the term “men’s shoes” but the page you wanted to send visitors to was all about men’s shirts.
-Given the fact that most people search for men’s shoes are looking for men’s shoes, your PPC ad and landing page for men’s shirts wouldn’t be the highest of quality for the searcher’s intent.
-Because of this, Google requires that you pay more per click in order to rank alongside other ads that are more on target.
-In order to prevent overpaying, we try to break your campaign down into groups of keywords, ads, and landing pages that improve your quality scores, lower your costs, and increase clicks.
+Let’s say you want to advertise for the term men’s shoes, but the page you want to send visitors to is all about men’s shirts.
+Given the fact that most people searching for men’s shoes are looking for men’s shoes, your PPC ad and landing page for men’s shirts wouldn’t be the highest quality for the searcher’s intent.
+Google requires you pay more per click in order to rank alongside other ads that are more on target.
+To prevent overpaying, we try to break your campaign down into groups of keywords, ads, and landing pages that improve your Quality Scores, lower your costs, and increase clicks.

-Quality scores might be one area to reduce wasteful spending, but it really depends on your campaign.
-As we get your campaigns optimized, the success or failure of your campaign should become more of a statistical math problem.
-For example:
+As we get your campaigns optimized, the success or failure of each becomes more of a statistical math problem:

 When your campaign is optimized around a digital marketing funnel like this, the results become more predictable.
 In theory, you should then spend as much as possible on PPC advertising until your new customers reach critical mass.
-This is where proper PPC management pays for itself.
+This is where PPC management done right pays for itself.